nespinoza/abeec/examples/darks-example/README.md

 There are two scripts that define the data, prior and distance calculation functions: the `psd_utils.py` and the `data_utils.py` functions.
 The latter is the simulator, the former is the main function that hold the distance, simulator and prior classes.

 The code is then run using the `run.py` script.
+Options to define what to fit are on the `user_options.py` script.